An iterated $I$-projection procedure for solving the generalized minimum information checkerboard copula problem: Selected numerical experiments

-We begin with a simple bivariate example with $\Kc = \{1,2\}$ and $\alpha_{\{1,2\}} = 0.8$ (note that then $\Jc = \emptyset$, that is, $\Jc' = \{\{1\}, \{2\}\}$).
-This setting is similar to some of those considered in \cite{SukSei25a}.
-We first consider $n = 30$.
-The parameters $\eps$ and $M$ of Algorithm~\ref{algo:iterated:Iproj} are fixed to $10^{-14}$ and $10 \, 000$, respectively.
-The following output provides a summary of the execution of our \textsf{R} implementation when Line~\ref{line:Iproj:Gc} of Algorithm~\ref{algo:iterated:Iproj} is implemented using generalized iterative scaling with $M' = 1$ (Procedure I): \begin{small} \verbatiminput{d2-n30-GISTRUE.txt} \end{small} When Line~\ref{line:Iproj:Gc} is implemented using~\eqref{eq:qm:gen} (Procedure II), we obtain: \begin{small} \verbatiminput{d2-n30-GISFALSE.txt} \end{small} As one can see, for both versions of Algorithm~\ref{algo:iterated:Iproj}, the convergence criterion is satisfied although approximately 10 times more iterations were necessary with the generalized iterative scaling version of the procedure.
-From the output of Procedure II for instance, we see that the maximum absolute error in Algorithm~\ref{algo:iterated:Iproj} dropped below $\eps = 10^{-14}$ after 144 iterations.
+From the output of Procedure II for instance, we see that the maximum absolute error (in Line~\ref{line:num:conv} in Algorithm~\ref{algo:iterated:Iproj}) dropped below $\eps = 10^{-14}$ after 144 iterations.
 Since $|\Jc'|+|\Kc|=3$, this error is the maximum absolute error between the probability arrays $q^{[3 \times 144]}$ and $q^{[3 \times 143]}$.
 Here, $q^{[3 \times 144]}$ is the final approximation of the $I$-projection of $u$ on the set $\Ec$ in~\eqref{eq:Ec}.
 We also see that the maximum absolute error between the first (resp.\ second) margin of $q^{[3 \times 144]}$ and $u_1$ is smaller than $10^{-13}$ and that $\rho(\check Q^{[3 \times 144]}) \approx 0.799992$.
 In other words, the output confirms ``numerically'' that the probability array $q^{[3 \times 144]}$ has uniform margins (i.e., that it is a copula array) and that the corresponding checkerboard copula has the desired Spearman's rho.
-The total execution time with our \textsf{R} implementation (on a standard laptop computer) was approximately 0.002~min.
+The total execution time with our \textsf{R} implementation (on a standard laptop computer) was approximately 0.003~min.
 Such a timing has no absolute meaning but can be used to compare this example with the forthcoming examples in terms of computational cost.
 We next generate one realization of a random sample of size $1000$ from a discrete random vector $(V_1,V_2)$ with support